Composer, arranger and steel drum performer from Trinidad, Ray Holman is perhaps the most talented proponent of his art form internationally.

 IN 1957, Ray began playing pan at 13 with Invaders Steelband, led by legendary pan tuner Ellie Mannette.
 Later, he became its arranger, doing classical interpretations such as “Dream of Olwen” and “Etude in A b.”

 In 1963, Holman and others revived the band Starlift, and his arrangements made it the then most popular band in Trinidad.
 He had instant success with “I Feel Pretty” from the musical “West Side Story.”

-At 20, he became the youngest player to win the solo Ping Pong (an early version of the tenor pan)competition in the 1964 Trinidad and Tobago Music Festival.
+At 20, he won the solo Ping Pong (an early version of the tenor pan) competition in the 1964 Trinidad and Tobago Music Festival.
 He began experimenting with the jazz idiom as a soloist, while touring and performing on television with the Queen’s Royal College Jazz Group led by his teacher Scofield Pilgrim.

 Ray emerged as the most musically progressive steelband arranger, and his innovative arrangements won two Panorama championships for Starlift in 1969, with Lord Kitchener’s “The Bull” and in 1970 with the Mighty Sparrow’s “Queen of The Bands.”
 In 1972, he became the first arranger to compose and play his own music for the National Steelband Panorama competition.
 Appropriately titled “Pan On the Move,” the composition won the National Preliminaries and is now a musical landmark.
 Since then, he has arranged for many top steelbands, including Pandemonium, Carib Tokyo, Exodus, Phase II Pan Groove, Hummingbirds Pan Groove.